Skip to main content

 Better for: A nightly changing, market-driven Latin prix fixe and intimate counter experience that feels more personal than many Park Slope peers.

-Skip if: You want a fixed menu with broad choices, need robust vegan options, or prefer a louder, high-energy dining room.
+Consider Alternatives If: You want a fixed menu with broad choices, need robust vegan options, or prefer a louder, high-energy dining room.